Orange-eat97/tp/docs/UserGuide.md

 ### Searching for closest person: `closest`

-Sorts people according to how close their region is to the region of the identified person by the index provided
+Sorts volunteers according to how close their region is to the region of the identified person by the index provided

 **✏️ Format:**<br>
 `closest INDEX`